 6. learn to sew

 What do I do if I got caught on a corner with the sweater and now there's a hole in the sleeve?
 Or if a zipper on the zipper sweater has come loose?
 With very high probability this sweater wanders today with many people in the garbage or it is brought at least to the old clothes collection.
 That's because we have largely forgotten a valuable and now sustainable life hack of our grandparents for everyday life - the Sewing.
-Since I can not do it myself, I therefore bring my sweater to grandma.
-Thereby it is quite advantageous and also not uncool if you can sew yourself 😉 .
+Since I can't do it myself, I take my sweater to grandma.
+It's definitely an advantage and not uncool if you can sew yourself 😉.

 7. prefer reusable instead of disposable